• Skip to primary navigation

 • Contact Us

-How to restore and renovate a cast iron fireplace; how to strip any existing paint from it and then clean it and then how to re-paint or polish it.
-Renovating a period cast iron fireplace is a hugely satisfying project; understand how to go about it with this with our simple fireplace restoration guide.
+In tis DIY guide learn how to restore a cast iron fireplace and how to strip any existing paint from it and then clean it and then how to re-paint or polish it.
+Renovating a period cast iron fireplace is a hugely satisfying project so understand how to go about it with this with our simple fireplace restoration guide.

 TwitterFacebookPin ItBuffer